 - a.
 The use of heavily overlapped channels for Wide Band Frequency Hopping (WBFH) systems will result in significantly increased interference among systems employing this method of channel selection. - b.
 Increasing hop rate for WBFH systems will not reduce the interference threat to other users of the band.
 In fact, this measure will actually increase interference with other users.
-We note that there is no regulatory prohibition against the use of systems which have higher hopping frequencies, but we are of the opinion that the
+We note that there is no regulatory prohibition against the use of systems, which have higher hopping frequencies, but we are of the opinion that the Commission should not make higher hop rates mandatory.

-&lt;sup>3 See paragraph 7 of the NPRM
+3 See paragraph 7 of the NPRM